 Future Scenarios

+Predicting future status of a species under different future conditions is a key part of building management plans for an endangered species.
+Current ecosystem dynamics may change and current threats to viability may worsen or abate in the future, so simulating multiple future scenarios can help inform management planning and current decision-making.
 The key threats to this species are habitat loss and human interactions, both of which are linked to increased development and conversion of natural areas into urban areas.
 PR boas can persist in islands of habitat within an urbanized matrix (Mulero-Oliveras 2019), but not in a purely developed landscape.
 We considered future scenarios that included changes in land cover such that developed areas would encroach upon natural areas, resulting in both an increased proximity of natural areas to development and loss of overall habitat area.
 Each scenario had a different urbanization rate, which was implemented as the rate at which both overall suitable habitat area declined and the rate at which the percent of available habitat falling within developed areas increased (Figure 3).
 By simulating simultaneous habitat loss and land cover change, these scenarios represent the most extreme way that urbanization could impact PR boa populations.
 A recent analysis of past rates of urbanization in proximity to protected natural areas in Puerto Rico (Castro-Prieto et al. 2017) found that urban growth increased at a rate of 16% over 2000-2010.
 For a best-case scenario, we assumed no future urban growth (0% per decade), and therefore that the percent of habitat within developed areas would remain the same as current conditions (43%) and that the total amount of habitat would remain constant (379,029 ha).
 We next considered a scenario in which the rate of urbanization was reduced by half to a rate of 8% per decade, and therefore that both the proportion of habitat falling in an urban matrix would increase by 8% every ten years and the total habitat area would decrease by 8% every ten years.
 For a status quo scenario, we assumed the rate of urbanization would continue at 16% per decade, and the total amount of available habitat would decrease by 16% every ten years.
 For the worst-case scenario, we assumed that the rate of urbanization would increase by half to rate of 24% per decade.
 To implement these changes in land cover in the model, we calculated the expected rate of development per year and used this to calculate the predicted total habitat availability and proportion in urban areas.
 This assumes that development occurs gradually each year (Figure 3).